SuzukaDev/suzukadev.github.io/content/articles/about-me/index.md

 +++
 title = 'About Me'
 date = '1991-03-13T23:02:58+02:00'
-description = "A longer introduction to myself" lastmod = '1991-03-13T23:02:58+02:00'
+description = "A longer introduction to myself." lastmod = '1991-03-13T23:02:58+02:00'
 # draft = true # if true (or not set), the page will be excluded in build
 private = false # If true, the article wont be listed and will only be visible by knowing its url